Accelerating Time to Value with Adobe Experience Manager

 Challenges and Risks of Content Automation

-Before you launch into using these new enhancements, there is something your organization needs to consider.
-Relying on an AI/ML system (in this case Adobe Sensei), has some large risks.
-In fact, the same day this Adobe announcement was published, VentureBeat also published an incredibly relevant article that covers one of the major risk factors: data quality.
+Relying on an AI/ML system (in Adobe’s case, Sensei), has some notable risks.
+VentureBeat published an incredibly relevant article that covers one of the major risk factors: data quality.

-In this article, “Is poor data quality undermining your marketing AI?”, the author, Louis Columnus, goes on to emphasize key issues, including:
+In this article, “Is poor data quality undermining your marketing AI?”, the author, Louis Columbus, goes on to emphasize key issues, including:

 - “The most common reason AI and ML fail in the marketing sector is that there’s little consistency to the data across all campaigns and strategies.
 Every campaign, initiative, and program has its unique meta-tags, taxonomies, and data structures.”